 The trio of three-starred restaurants in Macau consists of Jade Dragon, Robuchon au Dôme and The Eight.

-Now that we know which restaurants received all the gongs, it’s time to start booking some tables – yum!
+Now that we know which restaurants received all the gongs, it’s time to start booking some tables or some takeaway – depending on the current state of play with restrictions.
+Either way, great food is a guarantee!

 The Michelin guide is produced in 28 countries, featuring some of the best gourmet dining in the world as well as new and emerging trends and young chefs.
 Read more about this year’s winners here.